Chitokoloki: 1950s, Part I (along with Part II) were Alex’s earliest of the NWP

 The following four rows of pictures are meant to remind readers of how visually dis-figured and dis-formed in multiples ways lepers could be.
 Mr. Nisbet left several notes.
 One note identified Frances Logan on the top left.
 (I am not 100% sure if she was at Chit’s leper colony when the picture was taken.)
 The other note from Alex said “Hull” for three photos of different people.
 Presumably these individuals were being cared for by Joyce Hull.
 The top middle photo of an amputee may not be a leper.

 Baptism (full immersion) was important to the individual and community, as the Assemblies believed in each adult accepting salvation and making a spiritual break from his/her past life.
 The top left picture shows the assembly members gathered to witness the new believers being immersed, one by one.
 No one has been identified in these photos.
-The bottom right photo is not about baptism, but a note by Alex says it shows Chit’ mission in the 1950s from the air.
+The bottom right photo is not about baptism, but a note by Alex says it shows Chit’ mission from the air in the 1950s.

 Transport in the NWP to Chitokoloki.
 Trains stopped many hundreds of the kilometres to the east in the Copperbelt.
 The choices, besides walking, bicycles and cars were “bush” buses and planes.
 Upper left shows a typical 1950s bus, tough but hard on the spine!
 Drivers needed to be good mechanics caused by many breakdowns.
 See Chit’s mini airstrip for tiny airplanes next to the football grounds in the bottom right.
 Larger planes had to fly into Balovale’s (now Zambezi’s) government airport, about 50 km. to the north.
 In several pictures note the Zambezi River’s meandering path.